-JDK 22 is set to be released on 19 March 2024.
-In this post, we provide a sneak peek into all the features you can start to get excited about in Java 22!
+JDK 22 was released on 19 March 2024.
+This post provides a quick look at all the features we are excited about in Java 22.

 Java’s previous version JDK 21 (LTS) was released on 19 September 2023 and brought 15 new features including record patterns, virtual threads, string templates (preview phase), and more.

-Check out our post about the new features in JDK 21!
+Check out our posts that describe the new and updated features in other JDK versions:

 What to expect in Java 22?